mindbeam/unbase/code_structure.md

   SlabPresence differs slightly from SlabRef insofar as it does not intend to actually reference a slab, but merely contain it's presence information for a given transport at a given time.

-Memo - An immutable message - SubjectId, Parent MemoRefs, Body
+Memo - An immutable message - EntityId, Parent MemoRefs, Body
   * Serializable for network transport

   Memo Bodies: ( some of which contain SlabRefs or MemoRefs )
     SlabPresence - Advertisement of a given SlabPresence (and it's present root index seed.
-Likely to be split apart later) Relation - Edit one or more relations for a given SubjectId Edit - Edit one or more fields for a given SubjectId FullyMaterialized - A fully materialized representation of state for a given SubjectId PartiallyMaterialized - Reserved for future use
+Likely to be split apart later) Relation - Edit one or more relations for a given EntityId Edit - Edit one or more fields for a given EntityId FullyMaterialized - A fully materialized representation of state for a given EntityId PartiallyMaterialized - Reserved for future use
     Peering – Update peering for a (different) Memo to indicate that it is available, tracked, or neither by a given Slab MemoRequest - Please send this list of memos to this SlabRef